 Allowed training categories:

-The task supports experiments using a no annotation condition.
+The training categories E and F support experiments using a no annotation condition.

 The idea is to promote the development of methods that permit the indexing of concepts

 in video shots using only data from the Web or archives without the need of additional annotations.

 The training data could for instance consist of images or videos retrieved by a general purpose search engine